 Holidays, Yes All of Them!

 I am not just talking about college spring break.
-Another major event to avoid is the popular school vacations like spring break.
+Another major event to avoid is popular school vacations like spring break.
 While there are slight fluctuations in school schedules from year to year, spring break tends to fall from the middle of March to the Middle of April.
-Easter is late in 2019 so this will skew some things a bit since some schools have their break schedule around that holiday.
-School vacation weeks and days tend to be so popular since parent’s don’t have to worry about pulling kids out of school.
+Easter is in early April for 2023, so this will skew some things a bit since some schools schedule their Spring break around that holiday.
+School vacation weeks and days tend to be so popular since parents don’t have to worry about pulling kids out of school.

 Special Disney World Events